Kapenta

 The Tanganyika sardine is a term for two related species (Lake Tanganyika sardine, Limnothrissa miodon and Lake Tanganyika sprat, Stolothrissa tanganicae), both of which are small, planktivorous, pelagic, freshwater clupeid originating from Lake Tanganyika in Zambia.
 They form the major biomass of pelagic fish in Lake Tanganyika and Lake Malawi, swimming in large schools in the open lake, feeding on copepods and potentially jellyfish.
 Their major predators are four species of Lates which are also endemic to Lake Tanganyika, and are related to (but not the same as) the Nile perch in Lake Victoria.
 All of these pelagic fish have suffered from overfishing in the last two decades.

 The fish is known as kapenta or matemba in Zambia, Malawi and Zimbabwe, "Ndagala" or "Lumpu" in Burundi and Isambaza in Rwanda.

 (A related but different fish, known as dagaa or ndaga, is Rastrineobola argentea.)

 Limnothrissa miodon has been successfully introduced in both natural and artificial African lakes.
 Large kapenta fisheries now take place in the Lake Kariba (Zambia/Zimbabwe) and Cahora Bassa (Mozambique).

 Limnothrissa miodon is usually around 10 cm long, its maximum length is 17 cm.
 Stolothrissa tanganicae is smaller at 7 cm (maximum 10 cm).

+Etymology

+When the wealth of the fishermen flourished after the introduction of the clupeid fish, a number of prostitutes attached themselves to the fishers.
+These women used AMBI cream to lighten their features.
+They became known as the ba-ka-penta, or those that paint themselves.
+The fish then came to be called kapenta.